Oleksiy Hutsulyak: Polissya Zhytomyr

 In June 2024 he signed a two-year contract with Polissya Zhytomyr for two years.
 In the first half of the 2024-25 season in 19 matches he scored 10 goals and 2 assists.
 He was named by fans the best player in Polissya that year.
-He took second place in a Komanda1 website survey to determine the best football player of 2024 in the Ukrainian championship.
+He took second place in a Komanda website survey to determine the best football player of 2024 in the Ukrainian championship.

 International career

 Hutsulyak has represented Ukraine at every level from under-16 to under-21.
 In April 2022 he received his first call-up to the Ukraine national team but did not appear.

 He made his debut on 21 March 2024 in a UEFA Euro 2024 qualifying play-offs game against Bosnia and Herzegovina.